-- Federal Pell Grant - Oklahoma Tuition Aid Grant (OTAG) State Aid Deadline soon after October 1, 2018
+- Federal Pell Grant - Oklahoma Tuition Aid Grant (OTAG)

 Items needed to complete the FAFSA: Income information, (i.e. federal tax forms, w-2's) driver's license number, social security number, balances of cash savings, and checking accounts and asset information.
-Students and Parents will be asked to set-up a user ID and password.
+Students and Parents will be asked to set-up a FSA ID and password.
 Please remember it and wright it down.
 Students and Parents (if a student is a dependent, parent information is required) need to use the "LINK TO IRS" box on the FAFSA application.
-This is a verification process indicating the filing status and mailing address at time of filing 2014 FORM 1040 with Internal Revenue Service.
-By clicking on "LINK TO IRS" a student can transfer his/her tax information (parent information too if a dependent student) for 2014 into the FAFSA automatically from the IRS website.
+This is a verification process indicating the filing status and mailing address at time of filing 2021 FORM 1040 with Internal Revenue Service.
+By clicking on "LINK TO IRS" a student can transfer his/her tax information (parent information too if a dependent student) for 2021 into the FAFSA automatically from the IRS website.